sixcrm/SixCRMServerless/README.md

 6. Occasionally, the product is missing from the transaction. *Confirm*
 7. Customer doesn't need a billing address. *Confirm*
 8. Delete/Update methods need to check for existence first.

+## For immediate refinement:

+1. The "hydrate" methods suck -  improve.
+2. The error handling in the endpoints seems like garbage.
+3. Graph endpoint should not return the data when there's an error, it should be a clear "error: message" sort of thing